momentohq/client-sdk-ruby/README.md

 end
 ```

-Momento::SimpleCacheClient *will* raise exceptions for programmer mistakes such as passing the wrong type, typically an ArgumentError or TypeError.
+Momento::CacheClient *will* raise exceptions for programmer mistakes such as passing the wrong type, typically an ArgumentError or TypeError.
 The exceptions are documented for each method.

 See [Momento::Response](https://github.com/momentohq/client-sdk-ruby/blob/main/lib/momento/response.rb) for more about working with with error responses, and [Momento::Error](https://github.com/momentohq/client-sdk-ruby/blob/main/lib/momento/error.rb) for more about using errors.